WCI-Computer-Science/WCI-Walks/application/controllers/README.md

-# URL Page
+# Controllers
-A description of each Blueprint and its URL is given on this page.
+A description of each Blueprint and its URL is given in this file.
 All URLs are routed to a Blueprint.

 # index
 ## URL: /